GregoryAshton/GregoryAshton.github.io/source/docs/projects.md

 In this page, I collect various miscellaneous coding projects I have been involved in.

+* [Python for Science](https://github.com/GregoryAshton/Python-for-science-programming) A set of workbooks to introduce python for scientific programming

+* [koala_html](https://github.com/GregoryAshton/koala_html) A package to quickly create html pages from collections of images

 * [kookaburra](https://github.com/GregoryAshton/kookaburra) A python package
 for profile-domain timing of radio pulsars